Lazarus of Bethany: Conflation with the beggar Lazarus

 The name "Lazarus" also appears in the Gospel of Luke in the story of Lazarus and Dives (Luke 16:19-31), which is attributed to Jesus.
 Also called "Dives and Lazarus", or "The Rich Man and the Beggar Lazarus", the narrative tells of the relationship (in life and in death) between an unnamed rich man and a poor beggar named Lazarus.
-In Hell, the dead rich man calls to Abraham in Heaven to send Lazarus from his side to warn the rich man's family from sharing his fate.
+In Hell, the dead rich man calls to Abraham in Heaven to send Lazarus from his side to warn the rich man's family against sharing his fate.
 Abraham replies, "If they do not listen to Moses and the Prophets, they will not be convinced even if someone rises from the dead."

 Historically within Christianity, the begging Lazarus of the parable (feast day 21 June) and Lazarus of Bethany have sometimes been conflated, with both being depicted in iconography with sores and crutches.

 Romanesque iconography carved on portals in Burgundy and Provence might be indicative of such a conflation.
 For example, at the west portal of the Church of St. Trophime at Arles, the beggar Lazarus is enthroned as Saint Lazarus.
 Similar examples are found at the church at Avallon, the central portal at Vézelay, and the portals of the cathedral of Autun.